No region selected

 Each Trainee Must Provide

-- Long sleeves, pants, closed in footwear - this is required to complete the practical components on day 2.
+- Arrive in suitable attire including long sleeves, pants, and closed-in footwear - this is required to complete the practical components on day 2.

 It was a very full-on two days doing the Generic Induction (mining S11) course.
 The instructor, Sam knew her topics very well and provided additional information which was very informative.
 The practical elements were excellent to learn from too.